 |Home page||Bellringing||Talks and slide lectures||Fell walking||Settle to Carlisle||Metal sculpture||Brickwork||Journeys||Ergonomics||The rest||Site map|

 The sound of changeringing is familiar to anyone living near a tower where bells are rung in the English style.
-There are between 5000 - 6000 rings of changeringing bells in England and several other parts of the world.
+There are over well 5000 rings of changeringing bells in England and several other parts of the world.
 Edgard Varèse, defined music as "organized sound" , which definitely encompasses changeringing.
 (For a fuller discussion, see the entry in Wikipedia.)

 I include a brief overview of ringing music in all my talks to non-ringers, but in October 2008, I was invited to give a talk to the annual meeting of the Southeast Region of Making Music (aka the National Federation of Music Societies) (see what I said about it at the time and the article I wrote for The Ringing World).

-For more information on music in changeringing, see here .
+For more information on music in changeringing, see the ringing wiki .
 For a broader overview of changringing, see About Ringing

 Contact me if you would like to know more.